buenos-nachos/time-sync/README.md

 });

 const unsubscribe4 = sync.subscribe({
-	// If a new subscription is added that
+	// If a new subscription is added that has an interval less than or equal to
+	// the elapsed time since the last update, all subscribers will be notified
+	// immediately, and then the update cycle will resume as normal.
 	targetRefreshIntervalMs: refreshRates.oneSecond,

 	// If the same function (by reference) is added by multiple subscribers,